Eliezer Gordon: Communal activities

 Gordon was very vocal in his opposition to Zionism and wrote and spoke much on the subject.
 He warned those Jews who were not yet wary of what he perceived as the evils of Zionism to just look at what Herzl himself said and wrote about the Jewish people, and they would understand what the movement was really about.
-He also said that those that join together with the Zionists are transgressing the sin of "V'Lo Sasim damim bveisecha" - (Do not cause death to be in your home).
+He also said that those that join with the Zionists are transgressing the sin of "V'Lo Sasim damim bveisecha" - (Do not cause death to be in your home).
 They are also "giving an opening and support to antisemites".

 Death

 In 1908, a fire broke out in Telz, destroying all of the wooden homes in the town, including the yeshiva.
 In 1910, Gordon, who was nearly 70, traveled to Berlin and London along with his wife and younger friend Aharon Walkin of Pinsk — the author of Teshuvos Zekan Aharon — to raise funds for rebuilding the homes and the yeshiva.
 It was the first time a Lithuanian Rosh Yeshiva had traveled to England to raise funds.
 I It was winter, and Gordon's doctors warned him that England's weather was dangerous to his health, especially since he had suffered a heart attack a few years earlier.
 Nonetheless, Gordon could not be deterred.

 While in London, Gordon suffered a fatal heart attack.
-His funeral attracted one of the largest crowds London had ever seen; 50,000 mourners at its height.

 Dayan Shmuel Yitzchok Hillman of Glasgow and several leading European Rabbis (who were in London at the time) such as Moshe Mordechai Epstein of Slabodka, and Yaakov Dovid Wilovsky (the Ridvaz) of Slutzk delivered tearful eulogies in Yiddish.
 Eulogies were also delivered in English by Dayan Moses Hyamson of the London Beth Din and Dr Moses Gaster, Haham of the Spanish and Portuguese community.
 Gordon was buried in the Edmonton Federation Cemetery.